mobbr/mobbr-api-v1/specifications/README.md

 <p>
-    The format is straightforward: the file defines sets of properties that are applied to the URL's that match the wildcard-pattern.
-The properties will be applied to every URL that matches the pattern in order of declaration.
+    The format is straightforward: the file defines sets of scripts that are applied to the URL's that match the wildcard-pattern.
+The scripts will be applied to every URL that matches the pattern in order of declaration.
 The wildcard character is '*', matching zero, one or many arbitrary characters.
 Any '*' that occurs naturally in the URL (which is very rare), must be escaped (preceded) with a '\'.